HSE banner

 This comparatively short part of ADR (part 7) covers the transport chain from loading the vehicle to unloading it.

-It includes references to particular provisions for the three basic modes (packages, bulk and tanks).
+It includes references to particular provisions for the three basic modes (packages, bulk and tanks)

 Basic requirements

-CDG 2007
+CDG Regs

 ADR

-Annex 8.1 - An example of poor stowage
+Annex 8.1 - Examples of poor stowage

 Note that the upper cylinders are free to move or be dislodged by cornering or braking forces